JanOlajec/DesignPatterns/README.md

 **UseCase:**
 - Duck simulator application.
 - SW design with easy maintainable (extensible and modification).
 - Each duck-type have own approach how to do behavior (strategy): quack, swim, fly.
+Its realized in constructor.
 ```
 public WildDuck()
 {